InYourHead/ldap-util/README.md

 - add more tests for AD
 - add exportable configuration to allow testing on you own AD server
 - searching in LDAP/AD
+- return spring boot configuration to set in your application